Skip to main content

 • “I actually very much enjoyed the game, and I loved the character development throughout my gameplay.”

-• “There's no character development beyond following the developer's step-by-step autobiographical story.”
+• “There aren't any choices and no character development beyond following the developer's step-by-step autobiographical story; it's essentially a soap opera with video, staged within a gaming environment.”

-• “Behind the minuscule niche market this narrative is aimed at, there is no arc, no lessons, no character development, not even a sensible exploration of the underlying social issues that are glimpsed through in the script.”
+• “Behind the miniscule niche-market this narrative is aimed at, there is no arc, no lessons, no character development, and not even a sensible exploration of the underlying social issues glimpsed through the script.”

-• “Sure, it's a simple enough story, but the problem doesn't lie so much with the barebones plot, but the lack of character development.”
+• “Sure, it's a simple enough story, but the problem lies not with the barebones plot, but the lack of character development.”

 • monetization